-For your first year of participation in the Plan, your salary will be recognized as of the date you enter the Plan.
+For your first year of participation in the Plan, your salary will be recognized for the entire Plan Year, regardless of the date you enter the Plan.

 What happens if I defer too much money or the Plan must return a portion of my Roth deferrals because of certain testing rules?